dfsq/text-progress/README.md

 # text-progress

-Simple text-based progress indicators.
+TextProgress is a very simple text-based progress indicator.
+Insipored by terminal like proress bars it can be used to render simlpe progress.

-## Instalation
+## Installation

 Installation with bower: